eeue56/PyChat.js/README.md

 How do use it
 ====

+To install it, either grab a copy of this repo or use

+     pip install pychatjs

+if you just want the server.

 By default, PyChat.js listens on port 8000.

 To set it up, either run the run_server.py file or have a file that contains